Newhalem, Washington: Description

-Newhalem is a company town owned by Seattle City Light and populated entirely by employees of the Skagit River Hydroelectric Project, or of local county, state or federal agencies.
-The town is not open to permanent residents who do not work for these agencies.
-The Ross Lake National Recreation Area surrounds Newhalem on all sides, and the North Cascades National Park boundary is approximately one mile to the north and south of the town.
+Newhalem is a company town owned by Seattle City Light with residency limited to employees and contractors of the Skagit River Hydroelectric Project, or of local county, state or federal agencies.
+Newhalem is located entirely within the Ross Lake National Recreation Area and the North Cascades National Park boundary is approximately one mile to the north and south of the town.
 Newhalem does not have an assigned US Postal Service zip code and thus, for postal purposes, is considered part of Rockport (98283).

 The name Newhalem has its roots in a local indigenous language as meaning 'Goat Snare', as the natives used to trap mountain goats in the area.

 In pre-colonial times, the site was inhabited by members of the Upper Skagits.